-Drugged Driving Charges
+Drugged Driving Defense Lawyers

 In North Carolina law, you can be charged with DWI for driving while taking any substance that is considered able to impair your ability to drive.
 This not only applies to illegal use of a controlled substance but also medication you were legally prescribed by your doctor and had taken in the prescribed dosage, as well as some over-the counter medication.
 For illegal drugs, DWI charges would incur additional drug charges along with harsher potential DWI sentencing.
 DWI penalties for use of legal drugs follow the same structure as those for alcohol.